-It finally feels like summer in Michigan!
-And here at Michigan Bicycle Law that means it’s time to get out on our bikes and enjoy the nice weather, fresh air, and beautiful Michigan landscape.
+It’s finally warming up in Michigan!
+And here at Michigan Bicycle Law, that means it’s time to get out on our bikes and enjoy the nice weather, fresh air, and beautiful Michigan landscape.
 It also means it’s a good time for us to provide a few bike-friendly reminders for other cyclists and motorists alike.

 Rules of the Road for Cyclists in Michigan